RichardJECooke/richardjecooke.github.io/source/_posts/2017-01-how-to-run-your-tests-against-an-in-memory-database-with-a-rails-rspec-mysql-example.md

 layout: post
 title: How to run your tests against an in-memory database (with a Rails Rspec MySql example)
 tags:
-  - MySql
+  - mysql
-  - Rails
+  - rails
-  - RAM
+  - rAM
-  - Rspec
+  - rspec
   - testing
 categories:
   - coding